taraCodeNa/uphbt-requirements/README.md

   * **Rich Domain Model Implementation:** Implement Bug and Comment as rich domain entities with encapsulated business logic.
 Entities will have methods that represent business operations (`Bug.AssignUser()`, `Bug.ChangeStatus()`, `Bug.AddComment()`) and enforce their own invariants.
   * Define Value Objects (e.g., `BugStatus`, `Severity`, `Priority`) as immutable types where appropriate.
   * Ensure Bug and Comment entities also include `Guid PublicId` and `byte[] RowVersion` properties for API exposure and optimistic concurrency, respectively.
-  * **Repository Pattern Implementation:** Create dedicated EF Core repositories (`IBugRepository`, `ICommentRepository`, `IUserRepository`) for data persistence, returning domain entities. `IUserRepository` will manage `User` entities.
+  * **Repository Pattern Implementation:** Create dedicated EF Core repositories (`IBugRepository`, `ICommentRepository`, `IUserRepository`) for data persistence, returning domain entities. `IUserRepository` will manage `Uphbt.Identity.User` entities.
   * **Service Layer Implementation:** Develop application services (`BugService`, `CommentService`, `UserService`) to orchestrate domain operations, handle transactions, and interact with repositories.
 Services will be lean, delegating complex logic to the rich domain model.
 These services will accept and return DTOs defined in `Uphbt.Contracts`.
-The `UserService` will directly leverage `UserManager<User>` and `SignInManager<User>` for user management (registration, login, profile updates, password changes, role assignments).
+The `UserService` will directly leverage `UserManager<Uphbt.Identity.User>` and `SignInManager<Uphbt.Identity.User>` for user management (registration, login, profile updates, password changes, role assignments).
   * **DTOs:** The `Uphbt.Api` layer will use Data Transfer Objects (DTOs) from `Uphbt.Contracts` for API requests and responses, with clear mapping between DTOs and domain entities/service layer results.
   * **API Endpoints for CRUD:** Create comprehensive RESTful API endpoints for:
     * Creating, reading (list with filtering/sorting/pagination, by PublicId), updating, and deleting Bugs.
     * Adding, reading (by Bug PublicId), updating, and deleting Comments.
-    * **Managing User profiles and other non-authentication specific user operations using the `User` entity and appropriate DTOs.**
+    * **Managing User profiles and other non-authentication specific user operations using the `Uphbt.Identity.User` entity and appropriate DTOs.**
   * **Authorization:** Apply robust authorization attributes (`[Authorize]`, `[Authorize(Roles="Admin")]`, or custom policy-based authorization based on `User` claims/roles derived from the server-side managed JWT) to all relevant endpoints to ensure only authorized users can perform actions.
   * **Real-time Communication with SignalR:**
     * Implement ASP.NET Core SignalR Hubs (e.g., `BugHub`, `CommentHub`) for real-time updates.